saitcakmak/contextual_rs/README.md

 ### Repo Structure:
 * The `WSC` brach includes the code for the WSC version of the paper.
-* The `post_wsc` branch includes additional algorithms and experiments, which are presented in the arXiv version and the journal submission.
+* The `TOMACS` branch includes additional algorithms and experiments, which are presented in the journal article.

 ### Directory:
 Any folder that is not noted below is safe to ignore.